-On (insert date), the Northern Border Regional Commission (NBRC) awarded Grant No to insert name of recipient).
-The grant provides Federal funds for (describe purpose of grant, e.g., construction, major teration and renovation, mortgage, or acquisition of a building), which is located on the property described below County, State of: (GRANTEE INSERT LEGAL DESCRIPTION OF PROPERTY) The Notice of Award for this grant includes conditions on use of the aforementioned property and provides for a partinuing Federal interest in the property.
-Specifically, the property may not be (1) used for any purpose consistent with the statute and any program regulations governing the award under which the property was equired; (2) mortgaged or otherwise used as collateral without the written permission of the Program Director at BRC, or designee; or (3) sold or transferred to another party without the written permission of Program Director at BRC, or designee.
+On (insert date), the Northern Border Regional Commission (NBRC) awarded Grant No. \\\\\\\\ to (insert name of recipient).
+The grant provides Federal funds for (describe purpose of grant, e.g., construction, major alteration and renovation, mortgage, or acquisition of a building\), which is located on the property described below in County, State of :

+(GRANTEE INSERT LEGAL DESCRIPTION OF PROPERTY)

+The Notice of Award for this grant includes conditions on use of the aforementioned property and provides for a continuing Federal interest in the property.
+Specifically, the property may not be (1) used for any purpose inconsistent with the statute and any program regulations governing the award under which the property was acquired; (2) mortgaged or otherwise used as collateral without the written permission of the Program Director at NBRC, or designee; or (3) sold or transferred to another party without the written permission of Program Director at NBRC, or designee.
 These conditions are in accordance with the statutory provisions set forth in 2 CFR 200.311, and in the Statement, and other terms and conditions of award.

 These grant conditions and requirements cannot be nullified or voided through a transfer of ownership.
-These grant conditions are proposed change in usage or ownership must be provided to the NBRC.
-Signature: Typed Name: Title: Date;
+Therefore, advance notice of any proposed change in usage or ownership must be provided to the NBRC.

+Signature:

+Typed Name:

+Title:

+Date: